MaxArt2501/object-observe/readme.md

 This polyfill has been tested (and is working) in the following environments:

-* Firefox 35 stable and 37 Developer Edition
+* Firefox 35-36 stable and 37-38 Developer Edition
 * Internet Explorer 11
 * Internet Explorer 5, 7, 8, 9, 10 (as IE11 in emulation mode)
 * node.js 0.10.33-36

-It also does *not* overwrite the native implentation in Chrome 36+, node.js 0.11.13+ and io.js.
+It also does *not* overwrite the native implentation in Chrome 36+, Opera 23+, node.js 0.11.13+ and io.js.

 ## License